 Note you have to separate the two 220k power tube grid leak resistors to give each one their own bias supply.

-One way to separate the two 220k power tube grid stopper resistors is to de-solder them from the turret.
-Then use 20 to 24 gauge solid core wire (solid core so it will stay in place) to run from the bias pots' center wipers to the now empty turret.
+One way to separate two power tube grid stopper resistors that share a turret is to de-solder them from the turret then use 20 to 24 gauge solid core wire (solid core so it will stay in place) to run from the bias pots' center wipers to the now empty turret.
 Put two wraps each around the turret for support (leave the wire insulation on for the wraps) and solder each resistor to a wire end.

 High Voltage Tap Adjustable Bias for Center Tap PT